microsoft/lets-learn-mcp-python/part3-ai-researcher.md

 ## Overview

-In this part, you'll build an AI Research Learning Hub that showcases advanced MCP server capabilities.
+In this part, you'll build an AI Research Learning Hub that demonstrates core MCP server capabilities through a clean, minimal implementation.
+This project showcases how to create tools that work together, manage simple data storage, and prepare for integration with external MCP servers.

 ## Key Learning Objectives

-1. **External MCP Integration** - Use Hugging Face and GitHub MCP servers to find research papers and code
+1. **MCP Server Architecture** - Design tools that work together in a cohesive workflow
-2. **Local Data Management** - Create and query CSV and JSON storage systems
+2. **Simple Data Management** - Use JSON storage for research tracking and organization
-3. **Resource Exposure** - Make data accessible to AI via MCP resources
+3. **External MCP Integration** - Prepare users for Hugging Face and GitHub MCP server usage
-4. **GitHub Integration** - Find code implementations for research papers using GitHub MCP
+4. **Workflow Design** - Create guided research processes with multiple complementary tools
-5. **Intelligent Search** - Build flexible search across all research content
+5. **Resource Exposure** - Make internal data accessible to AI assistants

 ## Project Setup and Architecture